kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

     "waitForFinalization": false,

     // The log level that the clients should log at
-    // Valid values are "error", "warn", "info", and "debug" "logLevel": "info"
+    // Valid values are "error", "warn", "info", "debug", and "trace" "logLevel": "info"
 }
 ```